 Following are examples of programs and initiatives from OJP and the OJP program offices related to this topic:

 - Edward Byrne Memorial Justice Assistance Grant (JAG) Program

-- Bulletproof Vest Partnership (BVP) Program
+- Patrick Leahy Bulletproof Vest Partnership (BVP) Program

 - Public Safety Officer Medal of Valor (MOV)

-- Public Safety Officers’ Benefits (PSOB) Programs
+- Public Safety Officers’ Benefits (PSOB) Program

 - Law Enforcement Congressional Badge of Bravery (CBOB) Program

-Training and Technical Assistance
+Training & Technical Assistance

 Visit the following sites to learn about training and technical assistance services from and supported by OJP program offices: